mosparo/mosparo/README.md

   - posix (optional)
   - sodium (optional)
   - Zend OPcache (optional)
-- A MySQL database (MySQL or MariaDB)
+- A MySQL (MySQL or MariaDB) or PostgreSQL database
 - Less than 100 MB of disk space
 - A domain or subdomain